 It’s all well and good to talk about the general rules of auto-enrolment but you probably want to know specifically how it will affect you.

-The Money Advice Service has a useful workplace pension contribution calculator, which shows how much you will pay in and how much your employer will contribute.
+The Money Advice Service has a useful, which shows how much you will pay in and how much your employer will contribute.
 It also shows how your contributions will rise over time.

 Will it work?